 Once you have a site up and working, you can take all the time you desire exploring the different functions of WordPress, including settings we did not cover in this guide, plug-ins that you may want to add to your site to make it more functional, and how to get different themes and plugins that are not free but may have more ability to be customized any way that you like.

 People with a great deal of computer knowledge can even go into the WordPress code to manipulate their functions.
 But this is just the beginning.

-Note- My company, Website Tigers in Las Vegas, has partnered with Bluehost and many other companies that I recommend in order to get you the best deals possible.
-In exchange I often receive affiliate commissions if you go through the links on this page.
+Note- My company, Website Tigers in Las Vegas, has partnered with Bluehost and many other companies that we recommend in order to get you the best deals possible.
+In exchange we often receive affiliate commissions if you go through the links on this page.
 The City of Las Vegas is home to many businesses that don’t disclose their financial relationships.
 We are required to do so by affiliate law in the USA and also want you to know when we get compensated for something that we endorse.

 There is so much more out there for you to discover!
-WordPress is continually improving and so are the various developers, designers, and people like you that want to expand its reach.
-I hope you found success with my WordPress guide, and will share it with your friends.
+The WordPress platform is continually improving and so are the various developers, designers, and people like you that want to expand its reach.
+I hope you found success with my Las Vegas WordPress website design guide, and will share it with your friends.
 Thanks for reading!

 Main WordPress Site- https://wordpress.org

 Las Vegas WordPress Website Hosting- http://www.bluehost.com

 WordPress, more info on Wikipedia- http://en.wikipedia.org/wiki/WordPress